How to export and download your Mastodon post archive

 1. Log in through your server’s website or web app

-3. Click on Import and export (if you’re using the mobile website click ☰ and then Import and export)
+2. Click on ⚙️ Preferences (if you’re using the mobile website click ☰ in the bottom right corner and then ⚙️ Preferences)

 4. Click on the Request your archive button.
 This will begin the archive creation process which may take a while, you will receive an email from your server when it is ready.
 You DO NOT need to stay logged in while this happens, it will happen automatically.

-5. When you’ve received an email from your server telling you the archive is ready, go back to the Import and Export page.
-(If you remained on the page since requesting the archive, refresh the page to show the download link.)
+5. When your archive is ready, you will receive an email from your server notifying you about it.
+Go back to the Import and Export page using the steps above.
+(If you have remained on the page since requesting the archive, refresh the page when you receive the email.)

 6. Click on the Download your archive link and select where you want to save the file.